breezykermo/flinkers-docs/README.md

 | [terraform-module-flink-cluster](https://github.com/breezykermo/terraform-module-flink-cluster) | IaC to run Flink jobs (either locally or remotely on AWS) |
 | [terraform-module-terraform-state](https://github.com/breezykermo/terraform-module-terraform-state) | IaC for managing terraform state remotely in AWS (S3 and DynamoDB) |
 | [terraform-module-user-management](https://github.com/breezykermo/terraform-module-user-management) | IaC for AWS user accounts, groups, and permissions |

-For more information, contact one of the [adminstrators](./administrators.md).